Mulekwa28/ts-mui-nextjs-starter/content/pages/index.md

         text: >
           <p>Glassman Technology, we provide innovative digital marketing solutions designed to help your business thrive in today’s
           competitive online landscape.
 Our services include search engine optimization (SEO).
-We focus on crafting tailored strategies to meet your unique goals, ensuring measurable results and a strong online presence.<span id="dots">...</span><span id="more">
+We focus on crafting tailored strategies to meet your unique goals, ensuring measurable results and a strong online presence.

-          With a team of experts passionate about delivering success, we pride ourselves on providing customized campaigns that resonate with your audience and drive growth.
-Whether you're looking to improve visibility, Glassman Technology has the tools and expertise to elevate your digital marketing efforts.
-          </span></p>

-          <button onclick="myFunction()" id="myBtn">Read more</button>

         actions:
           - type: Button